cliq-ssh/cliq/README.md

 # What is cliq?

 cliq is an open-source SSH and SFTP client with an optional syncing mechanism, allowing to use connections between devices!

+# Features

+- **SSH Client**: Connect to remote servers using SSH protocol.
+- **SFTP Client**: Transfer files securely using SFTP protocol.
+- **Cross-Platform**: Available on Windows, macOS, Linux, iOS, and Android.
+- **(optional) Syncing**: Sync your connections, identities, and settings between devices using end-to-end encryption.